1776 Continental Currency Commemoratives Authorized by the Smithsonian®

 Certified Perfect with Special Pedigrees

 Collectors seek out the best quality.
 Coins and medals are graded on a 70-point scale, with a top 70 grade representing perfection, even under magnification.
 You can secure these Colonial Currency Commemoratives certified by NGC as flawless Mint State-70 (MS70) condition.
+In addition to being flawless, your Commemoratives will arrive NGC-certified with a First Day of Issue pedigree.

 Exclusive Smithsonian Labels